aaadddiiii/EE-338-Application-Assignment-/Matlab Code/readme.txt

-We have taken the iconic speech by Jawarharlal Nehru for the purpose of demonstrating the different filters' outcome.
-Wavelet/lowpass/wiener_tryst files are the output when the input is passed through respective filters.
+Our MATLAB code for the plots and analysis presented in the report is attached in this folder.
-We see best results in when DWT is applied on the incoming audio
+Along wtih that the audio file used in the code is also present